transcom/mymove-docs/docs/backend/setup/configure-postico-or-tableplus-to-connect-to-mymove-db.md

 sidebar_position: 1
 ---

-# Configure Postico or TablePlus to connect to mymove DB
+# Configure Postico or TablePlus to connect to MyMove DB

 If you prefer to use an app to view and update the DB, [Postico](https://eggerapps.at/postico/) and [TablePlus](https://www.tableplus.io/) are popular options.